Installation

 Install Docker on your computer

-If it is not already done, install docker on your computer using the method that fit your distribution (cf. the official website).
+If it is not already done, install the Docker Engine on your computer using the method that fit your distribution (cf. Install Docker Engine).

-We also recommend to add your user to the docker group (cf. command below).
+When using Docker, we also recommend to add your user to the docker group (cf. command below).
 Like this, you won’t have to run every docker command with sudo.
-In the rest of this documentation, we consider that your user is added to the docker group, therefore, we use the docker command without sudo.
+In the rest of this documentation, we consider that your user is added to the docker group, therefore we use the docker command without sudo.

 # Add your user to the 'docker' group